Timeline of Extinction Rebellion actions: 'Rebellion Day'

 On 17 November 2018, in what was called "Rebellion Day", about 6,000 people took part in a coordinated action to block the five main bridges over the River Thames in London (Southwark, Blackfriars, Waterloo, Westminster, and Lambeth) for several hours, causing major traffic disruption; 70 arrests were made.
 The Guardian described it as "one of the biggest acts of peaceful civil disobedience in the UK in decades".
 YBA artist Gavin Turk was one of the activists arrested for obstructing the public highway.
-Elsewhere in the UK there was a rally in Belfast, while internationally there were more actions.
+Elsewhere in the UK there was a rally in Belfast.

 From 21 November 2018, beginning a campaign known as 'swarming' roadblocks (repeated roadblocks of approximately 7 minutes each), small groups of Extinction Rebellion activists carried out protests by occupying road junctions at Lambeth and Vauxhall Bridges, Elephant and Castle, Tower Bridge and Earl's Court, causing serious disruption to rush-hour traffic and continuing throughout the day.
 Similar actions continued for the next two days in London, with one group moving to Oxford Street on the afternoon of the discount shopping day Black Friday.

 On 23 November, in a first action outside London, an Extinction Rebellion group in York stopped traffic on Coppergate, Clifford Street, Pavement and Ouse Bridge, as well as holding a demo outside West Offices of the City of York Council.
 An Oxford XR group blocked traffic on Botley Road on the same day.